 Under Section 203, these restrictions do not apply to certain business combinations proposed by an interested stockholder following the announcement or notification of one of certain extraordinary transactions involving New GGP and a person who was not an interested stockholder during the previous three years or who became an interested stockholder with the approval of a majority of our directors, if that extraordinary transaction is approved or not opposed by a majority of the directors who were directors before any person became an interested stockholder in the previous three years or who were recommended for election or elected to succeed such directors by a majority of such directors then in office.

 Rights Plan

-Upon Existing GGP's emergence from bankruptcy, New GGP will not have a shareholder rights plan (or "poison pill").
-Existing GGP's shareholder rights plan will be eliminated as part of the Plan.
+Upon Old GGP's emergence from bankruptcy, New GGP will not have a shareholder rights plan (or "poison pill").
+Old GGP's shareholder rights plan will expire on November 18, 2010.

 Preferred Stock